p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-proftpd-on-debian-or-ubuntu.rst

 security group can be added to the instance(s) that need it to allow those ports.

-Here is an example of what a security group looks like that is setup as a new security group just for FTP, and it is called "FTP".
+Here is an example of what a security group looks like that is set up as a new security group just for FTP, and it is called "FTP".

 .. figure:: images/proftpd/dreamcompute-proftpd-security-group.png